Join the fight against food poverty

 We’ve been supporting local communities on the issues that matter most for over a century – it’s part of what we do.
 One particularly important issue many people are facing, especially in recent times, is food poverty.

-Our partnership with FareShare
+Our support for FareShare

-This is why our NFU Mutual Charitable Trust – which exists to promote and support charities working in agriculture, rural development and insurance – is proud to support FareShare’s fight against food poverty.
-Since 2021, the NFU Mutual Charitable Trust has donated a total of £350,000 to the charity.
+FareShare is the UK's biggest charity tackling food waste to support social good.
+The NFU Mutual Charitable Trust – which exists to promote and support charities working in agriculture, rural development and insurance – is proud to support FareShare’s fight against food poverty.
+Since 2021, the NFU Mutual Charitable Trust has donated a total of £500,000 to the charity.

 How businesses across the food supply chain are donating their surplus for good